SADIE – A1110839

 My name is SADIE.
 My Animal ID # is A1110839.

-I am a female gray am pit bull ter mix.
+I am a spayed female gray and white am pit bull ter mix.
 The shelter thinks I am about 1 YEAR

 I came in the shelter as a STRAY on 05/02/2017 from NY 10457, owner surrender reason stated was STRAY.

 05/31/2017 AT RISK MEMO

 Sadie A1110839 is at risk for a New Hope Only behavior determination.
 She has been fearful in the care center, aloof with her human handlers, and has escalated to lunging at people in her kennel and when walking on leash.